cpuguy83/containerd-shim-systemd-v1/README.md

 This is alpha quality software and does not yet fully implement the containerd shim API.
 Do not use this in production environments.

+Regarding point "2" above, for containers which require a TTY we actually spin up a helper process to copy from the pty to the stdio pipes.
+This helper is (mostly) written in C and has minimal overhead.

 #### Build: